preemptive/r8-docs/index.md

 * *Minification*, as in `minifyEnabled`, is sometimes used to describe the combination of Shrinking and Renaming for the purpose of reducing the size of an application or library.

 In addition to Renaming and Code Shrinking, R8 also performs *Optimization*, which rewrites code to improve its performance and further reduce its size.
-The Android Gradle Plugin also performs *Resource Shrinking*, which reduces the size of resources in a similiar manner to the way that Code Shrinking reduces the size of applications or libraries.
+The Android Gradle Plugin also performs *Resource Shrinking*, which reduces the size of resources in a similar manner to the way that Code Shrinking reduces the size of applications or libraries.
 This is not a feature of R8 itself, but they are related processes; the Android Gradle Plugin requires that you enable a code shrinker to shrink resources.

 ### Who We Are